-Applied Sport Science of Elite Performance
+Applied Sport Science of Elite Performance 2023-24

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 We will begin by looking at the general structure, or framework, of a training plan.
 This is something that is known as periodisation.
 Once you know about periodisation we will look at the many ways that periodisation can be used to develop training plans within various sports.
 Specifically, we will look at how to use periodisation to devise training plans for endurance athletes, for team sport athletes, for strength and power athletes, and for sprint athletes.
 We will also look at scientific ways to track how our athletes are responding to our training plans, and we will look at how to weave recovery and nutrition into our training plans to ensure that our plans knit together in a precise way.

 Important: module failure that prevents you passing the year will require resit assessment and attendance at Supplementary Assessment Week